mukhsia/cs565-FullStack-mukhsia/README.md

 ## virtual machine
 Using a virtual machine is always a viable option.
 I personally do this as well and developed this framework in a Debian environment that is running within a virtual machine.
 Note that there are quite a few free virtualizers to choose from and while I have a preferred one, I would like to take the liberty of not making any advertisements here.
 Therefore, I would recommend reading a few related online resources.

+## Getting Help
+Post a git issue containing:
++ what you've tried
++ what doesn't work
++ lines of code
++ url

 ## license
 Please refer to the appropriate file within this repository.